AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 # Application: Data Classification

 Neural networks have an incredible large range of applications.
-Classifying data is a prominent one, and is the topic of this chapter.
+Classifying data is a prominent one, and this chapter is devoted to it.

 ## Easily train a network